 Use A Lip Brush To Apply Lipstick.
 I have found a great way to save money on lipstick.
 I always use a lip brush to apply my lipstick, that way I control how much I want to apply every time.

 Get a cheap lipstick that is a shade deeper than your lips.
 Dot some on your cheekbones and blend with fingertips for a blush that appears natural.
-This can be put in your purse in place of a blush compact.

 I have loved one particular color of lipstick for years but it's just simply too dark for me so I take the lipstick out of the tube and place it in an empty Carmex lip balm container.